(Jenny's presentation) had a lot of practical examples and great ideas! Very motivating!

 - Integrate motor, cognitive, language and social emotional skill development into sensorimotor theme-based intervention.

-- Design and experience original lessons plan from the Learn to Move, Move to Learn
+- Design and experience original lessons plan from the Learn to Move, Move to Learn curriculum.

 That 1 in 6 children have sensory processing disorder (SPD).
 Current evidence in sensory processing points to a neurological basis for this disorder.
 This epidemic of SPD in the pediatric population creates challenges for therapists, medical professionals, and educators in providing effective intervention and support for children and their families.
 Professionals need adequate training on the neuroscience foundations of SPD in order to understand why sensory driven behavior occurs and how to effectively address this disorder.
 In this seminar we will explore details of Ayres Sensory Integration (ASI®) as well as evidence-based practices for sensory integration intervention.